baezzys/spring-react-google-oauth2/README.md

 1. Login with your existing google account.

-2. Get a ID token from google.
+2. Get an ID token from google.

 3. Send ID token to server for login.

-4. Get a cookie which contains jwt made by server.
+4. Get a cookie that contains jwt made by the server.

-5. Request user info to server with cookie.
+5. Request user info to the server with a cookie.

 6. Show user info.